jlmelville/smallvis/docs/spectral.md

 functions approximates a spectral method.
-Various methods are related to each other, but the nomenclature is not always consistent between papers, and a lot of the more accessible material seems to be a bit unclear, so I need something brief to remind myself without having to work it all out over and over again every time.
+Various methods are related to each other, but the nomenclature is not always consistent between papers, and a lot of the more accessible material seems to be a bit unclear, so I need something brief(ish) to remind myself without having to work it all out over and over again every time.
 So it's going here.

 This page is just to remind me of the definitions of matrices and the algorithmic procedures, not anything to do with theoretical properties.
 For